Visualise Your Thesis

 Participant kit and information

 Entries will be judged based on impact, content and scholarly citizenship categories.
 See the participant kit for full details.

-A panel of three judges will assign scores for the impact and content category.
+A panel of four judges will assign scores for the impact and content category.
 The library will be responsible for scoring the scholarly citizenship category.
 Where an entrant was required to resubmit their entry to remedy a minor technical and/or copyright issue the scholarly citizenship category will be scored based on the entrant’s initial submission.